zeitgeistpm/documentation/docs/learn/betting_strategy.md

 The SHORT token takes on more value as the value that the market resolves to is closer to the lower bound $a$, and LONG tokens on more value as the value that the market resolves to is closer to the upper bound $b$.
-In fact, suppose the your belief is correct and the market resolves to $w$.
+In fact, suppose that your belief is correct and the market resolves to $w$.
 Then each LONG is worth
 $(w - a) / (b - a)$ and each SHORT is worth $(b - w) / (b - a)$.